muyangshi/GEV_ScaleMixture/GEV_Meeetings.md

 ## June 4 (Wednesday) Muyang/Likun/Ben

+- Priority is to keep running the current chains

+- Not a huge rush, but would be good to see if GEV + *standard* Pareto work

+- Emulate the quantile funciton in time conflict with the Meijer G fucntion.
+  - Meijer G is more important.

 ## June 2 (Monday) Muyang/Ben

+- [x] Backup and Requeue the chains
+  - 20250601
+  - 20250602
+  - 20250603

 - [x] Pure AI model diagnostics and evaluation
   - results generated.